 $10 (active) and $25 (contributing) and FREE to all Volunteers.

-Active members can service in ways best suited to their schedules, anywhere from planning fundraisers, helping with special events or serving as an Auxiliary Board member.
+Active members can serve in ways best suited to their schedules, anywhere from planning fundraisers, helping with special events or serving as an Auxiliary Board member.

 Although we encourage active membership, those who cannot become active members can be a contributing member.
 This means you will be kept informed of Auxiliary events and are welcome to attend our activities, but will not be called to volunteer.